mkingsnorth/starship_generator_docs/docs/controls.rst

 * **Collection**: Which collection of objects to randomly pick from.
 * **Seed**: The seed value used to randomly pick and scale an object.
+* **Random Rotate Increment**: this will randomly rotate the objects at set intervals.

 ================================
 Medium Objects Modifier